wundergraph/cosmo/helm/cosmo/README.md

 npx wgc -h
 ```

 ### Router
-The router is not enabled by default because it requires an API token.
+The router is not enabled by default because it requires an API token to be set and a published federated graph.
 After you have created an API token with the Cosmo CLI `wgc federated-graph create-token <graph-name>`, set the right configurations in the `values.yaml` file.

 ```yaml
 router: